blparker/learn-linear-algebra/_guides/Vectors.md

 ![png](outputs/Vectors_attach_3_image.png)

 Vectors are drawn as arrows with a starting point and an ending point.
-The black arrow above is the vector $\begin{bmatrix}1 \\\ 2\end{bmatrix}$ with a starting point of the origin $(0, 0)$.
-Since $x = 1, y = 2$, we move 1 unit in the positive X-direction and 2 units in the positive Y-direction to arrive at the endpoint.
+The black arrow above is the vector $\begin{bmatrix}2 \\\ 1\end{bmatrix}$ with a starting point at the origin $(0, 0)$.
+Since $x = 2, y = 1$, we move 2 units in the positive X-direction and 1 unit in the positive Y-direction to arrive at the endpoint.
 Vectors are generally drawn as an arrow to differentiate them from a line segment.

 Vectors are not limited to just 2 components.
 This same process scales to vectors with any number of components.
 For example, here is a vector with 3 components:

 $$\begin{bmatrix}1 \\ 2 \\ 3\end{bmatrix}$$

 This represents a vector in 3D.
-Geometrically, we can allow $x = 1, y = 2, z = 3$.
+Geometrically, we allow $x = 1, y = 2, z = 3$.
 In order to visualize this vector, we need a 3D coordinate system:

 <span style="display: none">(outputs/Vectors_attach_4_image.png)</span>
 <img src="outputs/Vectors_attach_4_image.png" width="500">